Modeling from functioning of a grape berry to the whole plant

 (3) INRA, UR 1115 Plantes et Systèmes de Culture Horticoles, Avignon, France.

 (4) INRA, UMR 1332 Biologie du Fruit et Pathologie, F33883 Villenave d’Ornon, France.

 (5) Department of Sustainable Crop Production, Università Cattolica del Sacro Cuore, Via Emilia Parmense 84, 29122 Piacenza, Italy.

-Keywords: Environmental adaptation, Vitis vinifera, berry quality, modeling
+Environmental adaptation, Vitis vinifera, berry quality, modeling